 - 1. The Town Manager, or designee, shall track legislation and identify positions on legislative matters that align with the Town's current approved Legislative Policy Statement. - 2.
 The Town Manager, or designee, will consider positions and analysis completed by Town Staff, local government/professional associations, advocacy groups such as Colorado Municipal League (CML) and Colorado Association of Ski Towns (CAST), when determining the Town's advocacy positions. - 3.
-The Mayor, or Mayor Pro Tem, and the Town Manager or designee, shall determine appropriate advocacy actions, and review all requests for advocacy on legislative issues, to most efficiently and effectively advance the Town's stated goals and priorities as outlined in the Town's Legislative Policy Statement.
+Town Council and/or the Town Manager or designee, shall determine appropriate advocacy actions, and review all requests for advocacy on legislative issues, to most efficiently and effectively advance the Town's stated goals and priorities as outlined in the Town's Legislative Policy Statement.
 Advocacy actions could include, but are not limited to: letters, phone calls, emails, or in-person testimony.
 Whenever possible, staff will consult Council as a whole, on public record, for position perspectives, before communicating an official position on legislation.
-If there is insufficient time to gather majority direction on public record from the entire Council, the Town Manager will evaluate each advocacy opportunity on a case-by-case basis and refer to this document before taking an official advocacy position. - 4.
+If there is insufficient time to gather majority direction on public record from the entire Council, the Town Manager will make a reasonable attempt to contact Councilmembers individually.
+Any Councilmember and the Town Manager will evaluate each advocacy opportunity on a case-by-case basis and refer to this document before taking an official advocacy position. - 4.
 When an advocacy letter or email pursuant to this policy statement is sent, Town Council Members and the Town Clerk shall be copied on the letter.
 The Town Clerk retains all records of legislative advocacy permanently in the Town archive. - 5.
-When a member of Town Council or Staff testifies in an official legislative capacity, such as before the Colorado General Assembly or the United States Congress, Town Council Members, the Town Manager, and the Town Clerk will be notified as soon as possible.
+When a member of Town Council or Staff testifies in an official legislative capacity, such

-- 6. The Town Manager may issue a letter of concern or interest without taking a formal position on a piece of legislation.
+- as before the Colorado General Assembly or the United States Congress, Town Council Members, the Town Manager, and the Town Clerk will be notified as soon as possible. - 6.
+The Town Manager may issue a letter of concern or interest without taking a formal position on a piece of legislation.
 The Town Manager's Office is responsible for drafting and issuing letters of concern.
 When feasible and time permitting, the Town Manager shall notify the Town Council of letter of concern or interest prior to transmittal, and copy the Town Clerk. - 7.
-The Town Manager, or designee, will provide updates to Town Council summarizing legislative issues and those matters on which the Town has a stated position.
+The Town Manager, or designee, will provide updates to Town Council summarizing legislative issues and those matters on which the Town has a stated position. - 8.
+To maintain compliance with the Fair Campaign Practices Act (FCPA), any official position taken by Town Council on anything appearing on a ballot during an election cycle of any kind, as certified by the Federal Election Commission (FEC), Colorado Secretary of State's Office (COSOS), Summit County Clerk & Recorder's Office, and/or by the Town Clerk as a Ballot Measure, Question, Proposition, or Initiative, will be reflected within an official Resolution of the Town Council, on public record as a part of a Regular Town Council Meeting.